garrandall/popular-music-data/tracks/you-re-makin--me-high-toni-braxton.md

 Baby, baby, baby

-Ooooh, I get so high
+Oh, I get so high
 When I'm around you baby
 I can touch the sky
 You make my temperature rise